 5. Safflower Oil

 It is odorless, colorless, and has no flavor.
-This oil can lead to development of heart diseases because it lowers HDL levels in our body.
+This oil can lead to the development of heart diseases because it lowers HDL levels in our body.
 Unlike most other cooking oils, this oil doesn’t contain Vitamin E and hence has no antioxidant purposes which can result in faster aging process or getting cancer.
-Additionally, safflower oil can decrease* the kidney function and triggers allergic reactions.
+Additionally, safflower oil can decrease the kidney function and triggers allergic reactions.
 Other health consequences of safflower oil include stomachache, nausea, and vomiting.
 Doctors don’t recommend intake of safflower oil to people with bleeding disorders, people who are about to undergo surgery etc.